febrinaboer/febrinaboer.github.io/content/about/_index.md

 Cute, warm, and cozy are three things to describe my work.
 As I said previously, as a new artist, I am still improving my skills.
 I’m dreaming and working hard right now to have a real, proper art studio and cozy working space for myself where I can create and design cute illustrations and products in the future.
-And speaking about dreams, one of my biggest dreams is to open my own art shop where I can sell my artwork directly—and it has started now!
-Check the currently available works to purchase on the Shop section of this website to see them!

 When I am not drawing, I usually read books (currently into Murakami’s novels) or learn new languages (日本語を勉強しています).